Preston-Landers/MoCA-setup-guide/README.md

 My initial testing with the tone generator produced some puzzling results with most of the house looking dead, until I finally thought to open up and check behind the wall outlets.
-There were also unterminated cables at the outdoor cable demarcation box, so I also had to add RG6 connectors there in order to hook them up to the splitter.
+There were also two unterminated home run cables at the outdoor cable demarcation box, so I also had to add RG6 connectors there in order to hook them up to the splitter.
+The coax crimping tool came in handy here.

 ### 2. Check Existing Equipment